-We also discover quite a bit of frame and unibody damage when doing pre-purchase inspections.
-Possibly the vehicle was traded in because of persistent problem, the previous owner could not solve.
+When doing a Pre Purchase Inspection, we often discover frame and unibody damage.
+Possibly the vehicle was traded-in because of persistent problems, the previous owner was unable to solve.
 This does not necessarily mean the vehicle has been in a collision.
-We have found unibody and frame damage can occur in a number of ways.
+We have found unibody and frame damage can occur in many ways.

 Hitting a curb or large hole in the road.